-Tick Their Boxes – What do people need to know?
-Do you cater for disabled people?
+Tick Their Boxes: What do people need to know?
+Do you cater to disabled people?
 Children?
 Are meals included?
 What do they need to bring?
 Are admission fees included?
 Have you listed literally every single place you go to?
 Who knows what your potential guest has in mind!
 Get it all out on your site.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.

 By submitting this form you agree to TourismTiger contacting you via email.